kvas-it/europython2017/1-python-for-future.md

 - language standard
   - but nobody would want to make current implementation the standard,
   - maybe micropython could lead the way,
-  - kill extension API for CFFI -- fix the docs!
+  - kill extension API, use CFFI, fix the docs to recommend it!
-- unicode
+- unicode:
-  - rust string internal encoding:
+  - internal encoding in Rust:
     - utf-8 everywhere
     - wtf-8 where it doesn't work
-  - python has dynamically upgrading strings: 1 byte per char -> 2 bpc -> 4 bpc
+  - Python has dynamically upgrading strings: 1 byte per char -> 2 bpc -> 4 bpc
   - we should probably go to using utf-8 instead
     - we'll lose string slicing and constant time character access but that's ok